What Happens at the Abortion Pill Follow-Up Appointment?

 March 15, 2026

-Your follow-up appointment at The Center for Women is typically scheduled 1 to 2 weeks after you take the abortion pill.
-The provider confirms the abortion is complete, usually with an ultrasound, checks on your recovery, and answers any questions.
-The follow-up visit is included in your $380 cost.
-This visit is an important part of your care.
+Your follow-up appointment at The Center for Women is usually set for 1 to 2 weeks after you take the abortion pill.
+The doctor confirms the abortion is complete, usually with an ultrasound, checks on your healing, and answers your questions.
+The follow-up visit is included in your $380 cost and is a key part of your care.

 What happens at the follow-up appointment?

-The follow-up appointment confirms that the abortion is complete and that your body is recovering normally.
-The provider typically performs an ultrasound to check that the uterus is empty.
-The visit also gives you a chance to ask questions about your recovery, discuss any symptoms you have experienced, and talk about contraception if you choose.
+The follow-up confirms that the abortion is complete and that your body is healing well.
+The doctor usually does an ultrasound to check that the uterus is empty.
+The visit is also your chance to ask questions, talk through any symptoms you have had, and discuss birth control if you want to.

-The follow-up is usually a shorter visit than your initial appointment.
-Most patients are in and out within 30 to 60 minutes.
-The provider reviews your symptoms since taking the medications, performs any needed examinations, and makes sure everything looks as expected.
+The follow-up is usually shorter than your first appointment, and most patients are in and out in 30 to 60 minutes.
+The doctor asks how you have felt since you took the medicines, does any needed exams, and makes sure everything looks right.

 When is the follow-up appointment scheduled?

-The follow-up is typically scheduled 1 to 2 weeks after your initial appointment, when you took the first pill (mifepristone).
-This timing gives your body enough time to complete the process and allows the provider to get a clear picture on the ultrasound.
+The follow-up usually happens 1 to 2 weeks after your first appointment, when you took the first pill (mifepristone).
+That gap gives your body time to finish the process and gives the doctor a clear picture on the ultrasound.

-When you are at your initial visit, the staff will help you schedule your follow-up before you leave.
-If you need to reschedule, call the clinic at (708) 450-4545.
+The staff will help you set your follow-up before you leave your first visit.
+If you need to change it, call the clinic at (708) 450-4545.

 What does the provider check for?

-The provider checks several things at your follow-up:
+The doctor checks several things at your follow-up:

-- Complete abortion: An ultrasound confirms that the pregnancy has passed and the uterus is empty.
-In 93 to 98% of cases, the abortion pill works completely and no further treatment is needed.
+• Complete abortion: An ultrasound confirms that the pregnancy has passed and the uterus is empty.
+In 93 to 98% of cases, the abortion pill works fully and no more treatment is needed.

-- Signs of infection: The provider looks for any signs of infection, such as unusual discharge, tenderness, or fever.
+• Signs of infection: The doctor looks for warning signs such as unusual discharge, tenderness, or fever.

-- Normal recovery: The provider asks about your bleeding patterns, pain levels, and overall well-being since taking the medications.
+• Normal recovery: The doctor asks about your bleeding, your pain, and how you have felt since taking the medicines.

-- Ongoing pregnancy: In the rare case that the abortion was incomplete, the provider will detect this and discuss your options, which may include additional medication or a procedure.
+• Ongoing pregnancy: In the rare case that the abortion was not complete, the doctor will find it and go over your options, which may include more medicine or a procedure.

 What if the abortion was not complete?

-In 93 to 98% of cases, the abortion pill works completely.
-In the small number of cases where it does not, the provider will identify this at your follow-up visit, usually through the ultrasound.
+In 93 to 98% of cases, the abortion pill works fully.
+In the few cases where it does not, the doctor will find this at your follow-up visit, usually on the ultrasound.

-If the abortion is incomplete, the provider will discuss your options.
-This may include taking an additional dose of misoprostol to help your body pass the remaining tissue.
-In some cases, the provider may recommend a procedure at another clinic.
-The provider will explain each option so you can make an informed decision.
+If the abortion is not complete, the doctor will go over your options with you.
+One option may be an extra dose of misoprostol to help your body pass the rest of the tissue.
+In some cases the doctor may suggest a procedure at another clinic, and they will explain each choice so you can decide what is right for you.

-This is one of the key reasons the follow-up visit matters.
-It catches the rare cases where additional care is needed so they can be addressed promptly.
+This is a main reason the follow-up visit matters, because it catches the rare cases where more care is needed so they can be treated fast.

 Why is the follow-up visit important?

-Some mail-order or telehealth services skip or minimize the follow-up.
-At The Center for Women, the follow-up is a core part of the care you receive.
-It is included in your $380 cost because it is considered essential.
+Some mail-order or telehealth services skip the follow-up or cut it short.
+At The Center for Women, the follow-up is a core part of your care, and it is included in your $380 cost because it is seen as essential.

-Do not wait for your follow-up appointment if you experience a medical emergency.
-Go to your nearest emergency room immediately if you have severe bleeding (soaking through 2 or more pads per hour for 2 or more hours), severe pain not relieved by ibuprofen, fever above 100.4°F lasting more than 24 hours, or foul-smelling discharge.
-These could be signs of a serious complication that needs immediate treatment.
+Do not wait for your follow-up appointment if you have a medical emergency.
+Go to your nearest emergency room right away if you have severe bleeding (soaking through 2 or more pads per hour for 2 or more hours) or severe pain that ibuprofen does not relieve.
+Do the same for a fever above 100.4°F lasting more than 24 hours, or foul-smelling discharge.
+These could be signs of a serious problem that needs care right away.

-If your pregnancy was not confirmed to be in the uterus by ultrasound, be aware that severe pain — especially on one side of the lower abdomen — along with dizziness, fainting, or shoulder pain could indicate an ectopic pregnancy, which is a life-threatening emergency.
-Go to your nearest emergency room immediately if you experience these symptoms.
+If an ultrasound did not confirm your pregnancy is in the uterus, watch for severe pain, especially on one side of the lower belly, along with dizziness, fainting, or shoulder pain.
+These could point to an ectopic pregnancy, a pregnancy outside the uterus, which is a life-threatening emergency.
+If you have these symptoms, go to your nearest emergency room right away.

 What should I tell the provider at my follow-up?

-Be honest and specific about your experience since taking the medications.
-The provider needs to know:
+Be honest and specific about what you have felt since taking the medicines.
+The doctor needs to know:

-- How heavy your bleeding has been and whether it is decreasing
+• How heavy your bleeding has been and whether it is slowing down

-- Whether you passed tissue or clots and approximately when
+• Whether you passed tissue or clots, and about when

-- Any pain you are still experiencing and how severe it is
+• Any pain you still have and how strong it is

-There is no wrong answer and nothing to be embarrassed about.
-This information helps the provider assess your recovery accurately.
+There is no wrong answer and nothing to be embarrassed about, because these details help the doctor judge how well you are healing.

 How do I schedule my follow-up appointment?

-Your follow-up is typically scheduled during your initial visit at The Center for Women.
-If you need to reschedule or have questions, call the clinic at (708) 450-4545.
+Your follow-up is usually set during your first visit at The Center for Women.
+If you need to change it or have questions, call the clinic at (708) 450-4545.

-The follow-up visit is included in your $380 cost.
-There is no additional charge.
-The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-Same-day, evening, and weekend appointments are available for both your initial visit and your follow-up.
+The follow-up visit is included in your $380 cost, with no extra charge.
+The clinic is at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
+Same-day, evening, and weekend appointments are available for both your first visit and your follow-up.

 Is the follow-up appointment included in the cost?

 Yes.
-The follow-up visit is included in the $380 total cost.
-There is no additional charge for the follow-up appointment.
+The follow-up visit is included in the $380 total cost, and there is no extra charge for it.

 Can I skip the follow-up appointment?

-The follow-up is strongly recommended.
-It is the only reliable way to confirm the abortion is complete.
-Home pregnancy tests are not accurate for this purpose because they can remain positive for weeks due to lingering pregnancy hormones.
-The follow-up also allows the provider to catch and treat any rare complications early.
+The follow-up is strongly advised, because it is the only sure way to confirm the abortion is complete.
+Home pregnancy tests do not work for this, since they can stay positive for weeks due to leftover pregnancy hormones.
+The visit also lets the doctor catch and treat any rare problems early.

 What if I feel fine after taking the abortion pill?

-Even if you feel fine, the follow-up is still important.
-Some conditions, like an incomplete abortion or a developing infection, may not have obvious symptoms in the early stages.
-The ultrasound and examination at your follow-up provide information that you cannot assess on your own.
+Even if you feel fine, the follow-up still matters.
+Some conditions, like an incomplete abortion or a growing infection, may not cause clear symptoms at first.
+The ultrasound and exam at your follow-up show the doctor things you cannot check on your own.

 Can I do the follow-up by phone?

-In most cases, the follow-up involves an ultrasound to confirm the abortion is complete, which requires an in-person visit.
-If you have specific circumstances, such as traveling from out of state, discuss your options with the provider at your initial appointment.
+In most cases the follow-up includes an ultrasound to confirm the abortion is complete, and that must happen in person.
+If you are in a special situation, such as traveling from out of state, talk through your options with the doctor at your first appointment.

 What if I am still bleeding at my follow-up?

-Some light bleeding or spotting at the 1 to 2 week follow-up is normal.
-The provider will assess whether your bleeding pattern is within the expected range.
-Bleeding can continue for up to 4 to 6 weeks after the abortion pill, with the heaviest bleeding occurring in the first few days.
+Some light bleeding or spotting at the 1 to 2 week follow-up is normal, and the doctor will check that your bleeding is in the expected range.
+Bleeding can last up to 4 to 6 weeks after the abortion pill, with the heaviest flow in the first few days.

 Can I discuss birth control at my follow-up?

 Yes.
-The follow-up appointment is a good time to discuss contraception options if you are interested.
-You can become pregnant again as soon as 2 weeks after the abortion pill, so it is a good topic to bring up if preventing pregnancy is a priority for you.
+The follow-up appointment is a good time to talk about birth control if you are interested.
+You can get pregnant again as soon as 2 weeks after the abortion pill, so bring it up if you want to prevent pregnancy.

 How is an in-person follow-up different from mail-order services?

-Mail-order and some telehealth services may rely on home pregnancy tests or phone check-ins for follow-up, which are less accurate than an in-person ultrasound.
-At The Center for Women, your follow-up includes a physical examination and ultrasound with the same provider who provided your initial care, giving you a higher level of certainty that the process is complete.
+Mail-order and some telehealth services may rely on home pregnancy tests or phone check-ins, which are less exact than an in-person ultrasound.
+At The Center for Women, your follow-up includes an exam and ultrasound with the same doctor who gave your first care, so you can be more sure the process is complete.